Continuing Education Activity

 Painless thyroiditis can be subdivided into Hashimoto thyroiditis, postpartum thyroiditis, subacute lymphocytic thyroiditis, drug-induced (amiodarone, interferon-alpha, interleukin 2, lithium) thyroiditis, and Riedel (fibrosis) thyroiditis.

 Viral infections are presumed as a cause of subacute thyroiditis.
 Many patients may have a history of viral upper respiratory infection 2 to 8 weeks before developing thyroiditis.
 De Quervain thyroiditis is the most common cause of thyroid/neck pain.
-Some studies have suggested that the seasonal distribution of thyroiditis coincides with the peak incidences of coxsackievirus (groups A & B) as well as echovirus infections.
-Other studies have found associations with mumps, measles, influenza and other viruses.
+Some studies have suggested that the seasonal distribution of thyroiditis coincides with the peak incidences of coxsackievirus (groups A & B) and echovirus infections.
+It is also associated with mumps, measles, influenza, SARS-CoV-2, and other viruses.

-This disease affects women almost four times as often as men and typically occurs between 25 to 35 years.
+This disease affects women almost 4 to 5 times as often as men and typically occurs between 25 to 35 years.
 With increasing age, the incidence of subacute thyroiditis decreases.
 The prevalence of subacute thyroiditis appears to be seasonal, as most cases occur in the summer and fall.

 History and Physical

-It is important to elicit from the patient the timing and duration of any symptoms, any sick contacts, any family or medical history pertinent to the patient's chief complaint, and any recent illness the patient has experienced.
-If there are family members present, they may be good sources of information to help in narrowing down a differential, especially if the patient's mental status is altered or confused for some other reason.
+It is essential to elicit from the patient the timing and duration of any symptoms, any sick contacts, any family or medical history pertinent to the patient's chief complaint, and any recent upper respiratory illness the patient has experienced.
+Family members may be a good source of information to help narrow down a differential if the patient's mental status is altered or confused for some other reason.
 Pain is the most common complaint, and it can radiate to the jaw, upper chest, neck, and throat.
 It can be exacerbated by turning the head, coughing, and swallowing.
 Fever, malaise, body pains, fatigue, and anorexia are frequently associated with subacute thyroiditis.
 Patients can also have symptoms of hyperthyroidism like tachycardia, sweating, restlessness, and weight loss, but neck pain is the chief complaint.

 Treatment / Management

-Endocrinology consult should be considered.
 In moderate to severe cases, inpatient admission should be considered, depending on clinical and patient presentation, and may even require endocrinologist evaluation.

 Deterrence and Patient Education